HuimengLu/PittsburghLocalGuide/README.md

 ## Features

 - Welcome screen with personalized city walk guide introduction
-- Built with React and Tailwind CSS# PittsburghLocalGuide
+- Built with React and Tailwind CSS
-# PittsburghLocalGuide